 As a kid my Abuela always had the Archway Oatmeal cookies in her pantry.
 I loved how they stuck together, and their texture.
-Let me tell you, these AIP Oatmeal Raisin Cookies are just as good, if not better!
+Let me tell you, these AIP Oatmeal Raisin Cookies are ready in under 25 minutes and just as good, if not better!
 I’m so thrilled to share this healthy and allergen-friendly version of the classic cookies.

-Yes!
-Even the traditional Homestyle Oatmeal Cookies that you get at the store don’t have that much oatmeal in them, so this AIP Oatmeal Cookie isn’t a stretch without any oats in them.
-What we love is that soft, chewy texture, how they’re a little sticky, and sweet, the cinnamon!
+So…even the traditional Homestyle Oatmeal Cookies that you get at the store don’t have that much oatmeal in them, so these AIP Oatmeal Cookies without any oats in them aren’t really a stretch What we love is that soft, chewy texture, how they’re a little sticky, and sweet, the cinnamon!
 I used tiger nut flour which has a lovely naturally sweet flour, that has a wonderful flavor for these.
 Coconut palm sugar has a nice toasted flavor and tastes almost like molasses in baked goods and also plays to the authentic flavor of this recipe.
 I used a gelatin egg and added extra gelatin to the cookie and it makes them so chewy!

 AIP Cookie Ingredients

-- Tiger nut flour is a nut-free and coconut free and grain-free flour.
+- Tiger nut flower: a nut-free and coconut free and grain-free flour.
 You can learn more about tiger nuts in my tiger nut milk recipe post.
 I like the Gemini brand of tiger nut flour.

-- Coconut palm sugar to sweeten, giving the cookies a wonderful toasted flavor, but if you have a coconut aversion maple sugar would work too.
+- Coconut palm sugar: Used to sweeten and give the cookies a wonderful toasted flavor, but if you have a coconut aversion maple sugar would work too.

-- For the gelatin egg, you need good pastured gelatin that’s in powder form.
+- Gelatin: For the gelatin egg you need good pastured gelatin that’s in powder form.
 I really like Great Lakes Beef Gelatin or Vital Proteins Beef Gelatin.

 Tips and Tricks for Successful Baking

-- Sifting your dry ingredients like flour, salt, cinnamon and baking powder.
+- Sift your dry ingredients like flour, salt, cinnamon and baking powder.
 This will ensure all the clumps are out.

 - Gelatin eggs can scare some people but they’re really quite easy to make.
 I find that mixing the gelatin with boiling water works best in a cup with a fork.
 Whisk so vigorously until it looks like egg whites, and you need to add it to the recipe before it cools.
 Fold in quickly.